 Keep in mind that not all fruits and vegetables are safe for pets to eat.
 In fact, grapes and onions are incredibly poisonous to dogs.
 Use this article as a starting point for snack safety and always do your research before feeding your dog new foods.

 Making broth with bits of fresh chicken or beef is an excellent way to tempt your dog into hydrating itself as well.
 Very few canines have the willpower to turn down a meal that tasty!
 Just remember to keep onion, garlic, and any other dangerous ingredients out of any meals you make them.

 Unfortunately, all of these tricks will only work properly if your dog is still willing to eat food.
 If your dog refuses to eat as well, don’t panic.
 Just continue to offer food, keep their water fresh, and focus on getting them in for that checkup as soon as possible.

 Your veterinarian will be a fantastic source of information on why your pet is refusing to drink water.
 They’ll also be an excellent resource if you need more advice or tricks to get your dog drinking again.
 Just be sure to follow any health or dietary counsel they give and remember to answer their questions honestly so they can provide an accurate diagnosis and treatment plan.

 Well done!
 Your favorite canine should be back in peak condition in no time.
 Moving forward, be sure to keep track of your pet’s eating and drinking habits carefully and report any irregularities to your vet as soon as they come up.
 Between the two of you, your dog is in very good hands.

+At Wapiti Labs, we supply elk velvet antler products to pet owners who are seeking healthy supplements for their best friends.
 When it comes to the well-being of your pup, Wapiti has your back.
 Whether your dog has stopped drinking water or is starting to show signs of another illness, we can help.
 Be sure to call or message us today to learn more about how to keep your dog healthy and happy.